bigchaindb/bigchaindb/docs/source/node-cluster-fed.md

 # Nodes, Clusters & Federations

-A **BigchainDB node** is a server or set of closely-linked servers running RethinkDB Server, BigchainDB Server, and related software.
+A **BigchainDB node** is a machine or set of closely-linked machines running RethinkDB Server, BigchainDB Server, and related software.
+(A "machine" might be a bare-metal server, a virtual machine or a container.)
 Each node is controlled by one person or organization.

 A set of BigchainDB nodes can connect to each other to form a **cluster**.
 Each node in the cluster runs the same software.
 A cluster contains one logical RethinkDB datastore.
-A cluster may have additional servers to do things such as cluster monitoring.
+A cluster may have additional machines to do things such as cluster monitoring.

 The people and organizations that run the nodes in a cluster belong to a **federation** (i.e. another organization).
 A federation must have some sort of governance structure to make decisions.
 If a cluster is run by a single company, then the federation is just that company.